raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

 Sets can be created from the [cartesian product] (or simply "product") of two or more enumerables.
 For example, the set of all rational numbers is the product of the set of all natural numbers and the set of all positive natural numbers: A rational number can be expressed as a natural number numerator, divided by a positive natural number denominator.

+[Cartesian product]: https://en.wikipedia.org/wiki/Cartesian_product

 The product of two sets can be visualized with a table.
-Here we are visualizing the rational numbers:
+Here we are visualizing the rational numbers:[^terms]

-[Cartesian product]: https://en.wikipedia.org/wiki/Cartesian_product
+[^terms]: These rational numbers are not reduced to the lowest terms: Thus, this enumeration produces `1/2`, `2/4`, `3/6`, and so forth.
+There are other enumerations that do produce the rationals in lowest terms, but we will use this one because it demonstrates taking the product of two enumerations.

 |     |  1|  2|  3|...|
 |-----|---|---|---|---|